 Here are the best bike repair shops in Toronto.

 Owned and operated by long-time bike mechanic Ed Tsui, Liberty Street Cyclery is all about quality repairs and custom builds.
 The small, cafe-like shop does 24 hour tune-ups ($60) and functions quite a bit like an old garage-style store where those passing by stop in to chat about riding or to get advice on future purchases.
 A great place to go if you want help building a bike from scratch.
 More »

-Riders' co-owners Jeff and Valentine are as friendly and knowledge as they come, and they offer some of the fastest and most attentive service around.
-I've brought both my city bike and race bike in for a variety of repairs over the last two seasons, and I'm always impressed with the work they do.
-These guys know bikes, and won't screw you over with hidden repair costs.
-A tune up will run you $45, which includes wheel truing.
+Riders' co-owners Jeff and Valentine are as friendly and knowledgeable as they come, and they offer some of the fastest and most attentive service around, especially since the addition of a second store on Harbord St. I've brought both my commuter and race bikes in for a variety of repairs over the last four seasons, and I'm always impressed with the work they do.
+These guys know bikes, and they won't screw you over with hidden repair costs.
+A tune up will run you $45, which includes wheel truing (quite rare at the price).
 More »

 The Pedal Stop located at Ossington and Argyle provides tune-ups and repairs to ensure your bicycle runs smoothly throughout the year.
 They've got you covered from simple tire changes and brake adjustments to fixing major mechanical issues like clunking bottom brackets or crunchy hubs.
-Tuneups start at $45.
+Tune-ups start at $45 and go up from there depending on how much work a bike needs to be road-worthy.
 More »

-This Riverside shop eschews the catch-all tuneup in favour of a bike evaluation and specific repair estimate.
+This Riverside shop eschews the catch-all tune-up in favour of a bike evaluation and specific repair estimate.
 Why more places don't do it this way is beyond me.
-Specializing in urban and commuter bikes, you can feel confident in bringing in pretty much any level of bike for maintenance here.
+Specializing in urban and commuter bikes, you can feel confident in bringing in pretty much any level of bike for maintenance here, including high end road rides.
 More »